Professor of Design

-Anne Mundell is an Associate Professor of Scene Design, teaching classes such as Scene Designs One and Two, Scene Design Skills, Photoshop, Dreamweaver and Design Thesis.
+Anne Mundell is a Professor of Scene Design, teaching classes such as Scene Designs One and Two, Scene Design Skills, Photoshop, Dreamweaver and Design Thesis.

 Mundell is also the Director of Growing Theater Outreach, a program that pairs Carnegie Mellon student mentors with Fifth Graders from an at-risk population as they write and produce a play over the course of eight months.
 She is one of the founding partners of The Roboceptionist project, an internationally recognized collaboration designed to make robots more approachable by giving them personalities and making them part of everyday life.
 One of her collaborative Roboceptionist projects, a chatbot named Athina, just opened as part of a permanent collection called “Roboworld” at the Carnegie Science Center.